-§ 14:2-4.4 Underground facility operators -- accidents and emergencies
+14:2-4.4 Operators--accidents and emergencies

-(a) An underground facility operator shall ensure that employees who are qualified to accept and respond to reports of accidents, damage and emergencies that involve its underground facilities, are available at all times of day and night throughout the year.
-Each underground facility operator shall provide the Board with the names and titles of these qualified response personnel, as part of every report required under (h) below.
+(a) Operators shall ensure that employees who are qualified to accept and respond to reports of accidents, damage, and emergencies involving underground facilities, are available at all times of the day and night throughout the year.
+Each operator shall provide the Board with the names and titles of these qualified response personnel, as part of every report required pursuant to (j) below.

-(b) When an underground facility operator receives a report of an emergency, the underground
+(b) When an operator receives a report of an emergency, the operator shall do all of the following immediately, and in all cases within one hour after learning of the emergency: